pachyderm/pachyderm/doc/fundamentals/creating_analysis_pipelines.md

 to specify a Docker image including the code or binary you want to run.
 Please refer to the [official documentation](https://docs.docker.com/engine/tutorials/dockerimages/) to learn how to build a Docker images.

 Note, your Docker image should NOT specify a `CMD`.
-Rather, you specify what commands are to be run in the container when you create your pipeline.
-Pachyderm will run your program inside the container, however in order to setup input data before processing and read output data afterward it can't execute your code as the first thing in the container, it needs to run a shim process instead.
-For this shim process to work correctly your container needs to have `sh`, `cp` and `mkdir` present within the container.
-Minimal containers such as Alpine Linux will work for this, however images based off of `scratch` will not.
+Rather, you specify what commands should run in the container in your `pipeline_specification` (see **Creating a Pipeline** below), and Pachyderm runs that program inside the container during jobs.
+The reason is that Pachyderm can't execute your code immediately when your container starts, so it runs a shim process in your container instead, and then calls your pipeline specification's `cmd` from there.

 Unless Pachyderm is running on the same host that you used to build your image, you'll need to use a public or private registry to get your image into the